ys199569/Final-Report/README.md

 * Cinar, Cuppernull, Harrison, Mallon
 * Bertoldi, Ghanta, Gill, Shah
 * **Battisha, Bhavani** -> Winner of *both* award categories.
 Congratulations!

+# Grade and Feedback

+All grades are posted in Canvas and feedback is sent directly to each group via email.
+Let me know if you have questions.